Citigold Corporation has a formal environmental policy which is supported by the staff and board of directors.

 The 35 year period it took to eventually obtain all the tenure, that now belongs to Citigold, required dedication and the expenditure of substantial sums of money.
 This experience, however, has given the company a detailed understanding of tenure management in Queensland.

-All Citigold’s mineral tenure are on the bonanza gold grade Charters Towers goldfield, which has the potential to build a very large company.
-The 11 million ounce gold resource confirms the enormous value of the company’s tenements.
+All Citigold’s mineral resources are on the high gold grade Charters Towers goldfield, which has the potential to build a very large company.
+The 11 million ounce gold resource confirms the substantial value of the company’s mineral lands.

 Citigold considers environmental sustainability as an integral component of its operational responsibilities and contributes to the local environment and community in numerous ways.
 In addition to regular environmental rehabilitation, recovery of surplus granite rock was contributed to the creation of a new sports field and road construction works.